LIJUCHACKO/ods2csv_old/README.md

 # ods2csv
-Go package to read .ods file
+Go package to read .ods file.
+See example for usage

+Note: Merged cells are not support